iolla-net/running-pace-conversion-chart/README.md

 My Garmin Fenix 6 Sapphire is my personal, on-board 'dashboard', yielding all the physiological *and* environmental telemetry I require to 'fuzzily' estimate pace/distance and finishing time during a run.

 However, I often like to calculate pace, speed and distance more accurately, particularly if I'm looking to beat a PR on a familiar route.
-This simple chart allows me to quickly do just that.
+This simple chart allows me to quickly do just that. :running_woman: